emmt/CartesianBoxes.jl/README.md

 ### Construction

 A Cartesian box is created by calling the constructor `CartesianBox(args...)` with a variety of arguments.
-For instance:
+For example:

 ```julia
 CartesianBox(A)
 ```

 yields the Cartesian box which contains all indices of array `A`.
-An arbitrary region whose first an last multi-dimensional indices are `(imin,jmin,...)` and `(imax,jmax,...)` can be defined by one of:
+An arbitrary region whose first and last multi-dimensional indices are `(imin,jmin,...)` and `(imax,jmax,...)` can be defined by one of:

 ```julia